datacommonsorg/docsite/custom_dc/custom_data.md

        ![group_screenshot](/assets/images/custom_dc/customdc_screenshot9.png){: width="800"}

-The other fields are explained in the [Data config file specification reference](#json-ref)
+The other fields are explained in the [Data config file specification reference](#json-ref).

 ## Prepare your data using explicit schema